anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [SEE ALL BUTTON] Changed minimum width to be more faithful to 2016.
 - [SEE ALL BUTTON] Changed shadow to be more faithful to 2016.
 - [GAMES PAGE/CAROUSEL ARROW CHANGES] Fixed up arrows to be more faithful to 2016.
+- [HOME PAGE] Got rid of the other random game & avatar containers.
+90% chance it'll break but I should be studying rn.
 - [SOME TROLLING] Don't worry, it won't be in the final release.
 It's under the comment ``/* WE DO A LITTLE TROLLING */``
 ## Known bugs
 - Under profile pages, the about section and the report section don't correctly splice together.
 I'll try working on a fix for that when I have the time, but today (10/11/2021) is my last day off, and I have a project due on the 13th, plus I do be failing math, 49% avg & a 51% class avg.
 Whoever thought Grade 11 Functions was a good idea is burning in hell rn.
 My teacher boosted everyone's averages cuz I'm pretty sure it'd look bad when the principal does a staff review or something.
 Idk man, someone help me; cheating isn't cutting it anymore :(.